oceanprotocol-archive/OEPs/7/README.md

 # Decentralized Identifiers

 This OEP presents an approach to using the W3C DID specification within Ocean for the following purposes:
-- Providing decentralised identifiers (DIDs) for Actors on Ocean
+- Providing decentralised identifiers (DIDs) for Identities on Ocean
-- Providing way to address Assets as resources managed under the DID of a relevant Actor
+- Providing way to address Assets as resources managed under the DID of a relevant Identity
-- Providing the ability to resolve a DDO (on-chain) for relevant Actors (especially service providers who need to expose API endpoints for the ecosystem
+- Providing the ability to resolve a DDO (on-chain) for relevant Identities (especially service providers who need to expose API endpoints for the ecosystem
 - Providing a way to cryptographically verify metadata for assets

+For the purposes for this OEP, an Identity can be any entity that wishes to register a self-sovereign DID/DDO on the Ocean network.
+Currently this is anticipated to include the following:
+- Any Tribe that wishes to manage metadata for Assets, which is required to offer the Meta API
+- Any off-chain service that needs to provide endpoints for Ocean Agent APIs (including marketplaces, service providers etc.)
+- Any other Actor with an ethereum account who wishes to provide a DDO on Ocean

+A DID/DDO is **mandatory** for any Identity wishing to offer Ocean Agent APIs to the ecosystem, because it is necessary to do this so that a client (using e.g. squid.py) can locate relevant service endpoints in a standardised way.
+A DID/DDO is optional for all other cases.
+In particular, data publishers and consumers need not register a DID/DDO providing they utilise a marketplace / tribe or other service that provides the necessary APIs on their behalf.

-A DID for an Actor in Ocean takes the follwoing format:
+A DID for an Identity in Ocean takes the following format:

 `did:ocn:cd2a3d9f938e13cd947ec05abc7fe734df8dd826`

-Where the hexadecimal ID is the the ethereum account address of the Actor
+Where the hexadecimal ID is the the ethereum account address of the Identity

+TODO: consider alternative way to allocate IDs to Identities

-An Asset with Metadata provider by an Actor can the be addressed in the following format:
+An Asset with Metadata provider by an Identity can the be addressed in the following format:

 `did:ocn:cd2a3d9f938e13cd947ec05abc7fe734df8dd826/c5d2460186f7233c927e7db2dcc703c0e500b653ca82273b7bfad8045d85a470`